Snowboard Boots Explained

 Buyer's Guide > Snowboards Explained | Snowboard Boots Explained | Snowboard Bindings Explained | Goggles Explained | Snowboard Helmets & Protective Gear Explained | Outerwear Explained | Base Layers Explained

-Selecting the right pair of snowboard boots can be a daunting task.
+We at Ambush believe that the boots are the most important pieces of your snowboard setup.
+Fit and comfort are critical.
+Having said that, selecting the right pair of snowboard boots can be a daunting task.
 Every manufacturer brings something to the table.
 Knowing your feet is perhaps the most important thing when it comes to determining which set of boots is best for you.
 So...that's where we'll start.

 Know Your Feet